 Nitish releases book by Speaker Vijay Kumar Choudhary

 Bihar Chief Minister Nitish Kumar on Sunday released a book - a compilation of articles, views and life journey - of Bihar Assembly Speaker Vijay Kumar Choudhary.
-Kumar released the book titled "Siyasat Me Sadashayta" at his official residence, 1 Aney Marg here.
+Kumar released the book titled "Siyasat Mein Sadasyata" at his official residence, 1 Aney Marg here.

 The book published by Bihar Assembly Secretariat is a compilation of Choudhary's views, three dozen articles on different important issues and his life journey, an official release said, adding that book also reflects the different aspects of Choudhary's personality.
 Choudhary - while mentioning about the chief minister's merits and his works - wrote that "If anyone wants to look for human quality in a leader, one can remember Nitish Kumar in times of disaster.
 When the ruler remains awake to maintain peace in the society, only then people sleep at night with all ease and comfort."
 It also mentions about various developmental works in different sectors and welfare measures taken by Nitish Kumar government in Bihar, the release said, adding that the book also mentioned about the special bonding between Kumar and Choudhary.